 Students will be granted most of their requests, but are not guaranteed to get all of their first choices.
 In order to maximize placement in first choice classes, it is critical that students follow all directions on the course request form, including ranking the required number of choices, and submitting by 11:59pm, Apr 22, 2022.

 Returning students register for classes once during the year.
 In late March, students attend grade-level info sessions to learn about changes to the academic program and to receive advice on course selection and how to fill out the course request form, which is available online on the day of the info session.
-Students complete the forms, have parent sign off electronically, and submit them by the indicated deadline, usually right after Spring Break.
+Students complete the forms, have a parent sign off electronically, and submit them by the indicated deadline, usually right after Spring Break.

 Incoming 9th grade students register for courses by returning their course request forms as indicated by the Admissions office.